RobertZetterlund/intro-to-ai/assignment4/report.md

    <img src="fig/q2_hard_ham_confusion.png">
    <p align="center">Figure 2: Confusion matrices showing how the different classifiers performed for easy-ham  <p>
 <p>

+### Implications
+Earlier in the course we were discussing the idea of false positive and negatives.
+To recap, this means doing a faulty classification.
+What consequences does classifying a ham email have?
+When we discuss these topics we are not sure if it is desirable to be lenient and allow a large set of spam mail in your inbox in order to not incorrectly filter any ham mails.
+We come to the conclusion that although modern mail services (such as Outlook) employ spam-filtering, they also allow the user to see a folder named "spam", in which you can label mail as not spam or spam to help nudge the filtering.
+Therefore we think that it is okay to have results similar to the multinomial classifer for both easy and hard mails.
+This becomes more ambiguous when we look at the bernoulli classifier for hard mail, where the inbox only gets half of the ham mails.

 ## _Question 4_ - Filter on Common and uninformative words